rekhak0901/ContactsApplication/README.md

 # intuit-contacts-manager
 This will make managing Intuit contacts a breeze

-By Rekha, for Intuit as a take home programming challenge.
+By Rekha, for Intuit- as a take home programming challenge.

 # Designing the Application
-This application will be built using modern front-end tools and technologies The back end will be seeded and mocked out with sample data.
+This application will be built using modern front-end tools and technologies The back end will be seeded and mocked out with just sample data.

 ### Technologies:
- 1. ES6: the language the project is written in
+ 1. ES6: the language in which the project is written in
  2. Node: the environment the code gets executed in
  3. Webpack: the file bundler when building the project
- 4. ReactJS: the front end framework used to design the user interface
+ 4. ReactJS: the front-end framework used to design the user interface
- 5. Redux: the state management library to handle your data
+ 5. Redux: the state management library to handle data
  6. Bootstrap: the components used to interact with the web page ( menu's, buttons, inputfields)

 ### Supporting Libraries
  1. Lodash: an utility library to work with data in javascript

-## Testing tools
- 1. Jest: used to write tests
- 2. Enzyme: a utility library that helps write tests
- 3. Chai: an assertion library

 # Learning the technologies